springtype-org/springtype/README.md

 Pre-beta-release TODO list:

 - Modules:
+  - devtools
+    - production mode support
   - general
+    - production mode switch
-    - production build (double framework?); runtime error?
+    - production build size (double framework include? pre-build core?)
+    - why does mvc not work in production?
+    - why does "disabled" attribute not work in production mode?!
   - webcomponent
+    - allow attribute "shadow" to override @ShadowDOM at runtime?
     - FieldChange interface declaration and hooks?
-    - Type hinting?
   - test
     - Fix mocha/chai based tests ("Set' only refers to a type, but is being used as a value here"?!)
     - Split tests